-In front-end systems, “state management” plays a crucial role.
+In front-end systems, “state management” is very important.

 What is Riverpod?

-Riverpod is a tool for defining global states.
+Riverpod is a tool for defining global state.

-Riverpod simplifies this process, although it’s more than just a tool for using global variables.
+Riverpod is not just a tool for using global variables,

 About State Management